 Usually no further testing is done.
 If there is a strong suspicion of the presence of an inhibitor, then testing may be repeated.
 Prolonged Possible inhibitor present; see Step 2 Step 2 Mixing study: Mix equal parts patient plasma with normal pooled plasma and perform PTT-LA or DRVVT

 The initial test results were prolonged due to a cause other than an inhibitor, i.e., deficiency in coagulation factor(s).
 Prolonged If mixing patient plasma with normal pooled plasma does not "correct" the result, then it is likely that lupus anticoagulant is present; see Step 3 Step 3 Confirmation (correction or neutralization test): perform PTT-LA or DRVVT again but add excess phospholipids (e.g., hexagonal phase phospholipid neutralization assay).
-A ratio is calculated by dividing this result into the result of PTT-LA or DRVVT without excess phospholipids.
+A normalized ratio is calculated by dividing this result into the result of PTT-LA or DRVVT without excess phospholipids.

 Positive (high ratio)

 If the ratio is above a specified cutoff, then presence of lupus anticoagulant is suggested.
 Negative (low ratio) A specific inhibitor rather than lupus anticoagulant may be present.
 Tests for antibodies directed against coagulation factors, specifically factor VIII, may be performed.
+Unlike LA that may cause clotting in the body, a factor specific inhibitor can cause severe bleeding.

 Based on the International Society of Thrombosis and Hemostasis (ISTH) recommendations, there are four criteria that must be met to confirm the presence of LA: